The Punisher (1989 film): Writing

-Christopher Lambert was the original choice for the role of Frank Castle, although an ankle injury forced him to withdraw.
-Steven Seagal was interested in playing the role.
+Casting

+Arnold Schwarzenegger was considered for the role of Frank Castle, but his salary would have consumed the majority of the film's budget, so he was ruled out.
+Chuck Norris, Mickey Rourke, and Steven Seagal had also been floated as potential leads.
+Christopher Lambert had also been considered for the role of Frank Castle, but a recent ankle injury ruled him out for a physically demanding role.
 Despite longstanding rumors, Michael Paré was not the original choice for Frank Castle, and Paré has consistently said he was never even approached for the role.

 Nicole Kidman was initially cast in a main role.

+Eventually, Goldblatt and New World began considering Dolph Lundgren as Goldblatt felt he had the right profile and despite hesitance on Goldblatt's part of Lundgren's Swedish accent, those were quickly dissipated on their first meeting.
+When Lundgren was offered The Punisher, he was somewhat hesitant to get involved with it as he felt from the title it sounded too close to The Terminator or The Exterminator and wasn't sure he wanted to get involved with such a movie at that point in his career.
+However, upon reading the script Lundgren found the film much more engaging than he expected particularly welcoming the moments of humor and drama that he felt differentiated it from the other action films he'd been doing.

-In 1989, Dolph Lundgren revealed that he was trying something different and that he liked the Punisher character.
+In 1989, Lundgren revealed that he was trying something different and that he liked the Punisher character.
+To get into character Lundgren dropped 25 pounds and kept himself on edge and aloof by isolating himself the majority of production to convey the character's intensity.

-Production took place in Sydney, New South Wales, Australia.
+Filming

+The original script was set in New York City, but this was changed due to the high cost of shooting in the city.
+Goldblatt considered shooting in Seattle, but was convinced to shoot in Australia, as New World Pictures had recently opened a subsidiary there.

+The filming schedule was 53 days, shooting mainly in Sydney.
+Lundgren performed many of his own stunts.

 Music

 A full orchestral score was composed and conducted by Dennis Dreith at the Warner Bros. soundstage in Burbank, California.
 A CD of the soundtrack was not released until July 19, 2004 (Perseverance Records, PRD006).
 The CD includes the complete multi-track stereo recording, and a 22-minute interview with the composer Dennis Dreith and the director Mark Goldblatt.
 Perseverance Records released a new 5.1 mix as a Super Audio CD, in collaboration with Tarantula Records.
 The American DVD release only contains a monaural soundtrack, though the film has Dolby Stereo.
 The 2013 German and UK Blu-ray/DVD editions were presented with 2.0 and 5.1 (Dolby Digital and DTS-HD MA) soundtracks.
 The UK disc was made from mono tracks.